 I suggest to you Rover.
 This fantastic app allows you to sign up either as a pup sitter or a pup walker and find well-paying jobs near you effortlessly.

 Rover is also a communication platform too.
 You can use it to contact the pet owner and ask for payments conveniently.

 Download Rover here now to get started on these jobs where you don’t have to deal with people.

 (Potential Earnings – $150-$400/hour)

 So many businesses need financial and accounting advisors to help them make better financial decisions.
 Luckily for introverts, this is a field that they flourish in a lot.

 Are you a qualified financial or accounting expert in need of a side hustle?
 Join me as we start offering financial advice to businesses and companies.

 I have an MSc in Finance, and I love the freelance market.
-I do most of my gigs on YouTube, where I specialize in Financial Creatives.
+I do most of my gigs on YouTube, where I specialize in Financial Creatives – and also use FLICKIFY to turn my articles into video on the same subject.
 But I also get several well-paying clients on UpWork, Indeed and Glassdoor.

 25.Offer Legal Advice Online

 (Potential Earnings – $39-$47/hour)